-Robert P. Landau, JD, is a shareholder at the law firm of Roberts, Carroll, Feldstein & Pierce, Inc. in Providence and the co-leader of the firm’s Healthcare Group.
+Robert P. Landau, JD, is a shareholder at the law firm of Roberts, Carroll, Feldstein & Pierce, Inc. in Providence and was the co-leader of the firm’s Healthcare Group from 2012 through 2016.
 Mr. Landau is a seasoned litigator who focuses his practice on defending mental health professionals, hospitals, physicians, nurses, dentists, and other health care providers in professional malpractice lawsuits and disciplinary proceedings.
 He has extensive experience representing social workers, mental health counselors, psychologists and other professionals before their licensing boards, frequently obtaining findings of no unprofessional conduct or administratively closing investigations.
 He has successfully represented clients in the state and federal courts of Rhode Island and Massachusetts.

 Mr. Landau has had numerous jury trials with a significant number of defense verdicts.
 In addition to trying cases to juries, he handles any appellate issues that arise from his matters.
 He has appeared regularly before the Rhode Island Supreme Court and has a number of reported decisions.
 In those instances where a trial is not the best course of action, Mr. Landau has extensive experience in alternative dispute resolution.
 His presentations to mediators and arbitrators help clients resolve cases on favorable terms.

 Mr. Landau is a graduate of Duke University, BS, magna cum laude, and Boston University School of Law, JD, cum laude.
 He is admitted to practice in both Rhode Island and Massachusetts.
 Mr. Landau was selected for inclusion on the 2012, 2015, 2016, 2017 and 2018 Rhode Island Super Lawyer list.